shahryarjb/shahryarjb/README.md

 ### Hey, I'm Shahryar Tavakkoli 👋

-I have been a software engineer for 9 years.
+I have been a software engineer for 10 years.
 My professional career focuses on Elixir, JavaScript, and Typescript.
 I have excellent experience with ReactJS, NextJS, and Phoenix.
 Elixir is a big part of my daily life for creating high-performance products and APIs.
 As the founder, I've spent over two years overseeing a small group of 8 direct and a total of 12 indirect individuals.
 Our primary operations are in financial systems and the development of content and sales management systems.
 I am interested in using Elixir OTP for creating fault-tolerant distributed systems and micro-frontend patterns.

 ### Skills for recruiters:

--	**Front-end:** NextJS (1 year) – ReactJS (3 years) – Bootstrap (6 years) – Redux – TypeScript - Phoenix LiveView (2 years +)
+-	**Front-end:** NextJS – ReactJS – Bootstrap – Redux – TypeScript - Phoenix LiveView - Tailwind CSS
--	**Back-end:** Elixir (more than 4 years) – PHP (1 year)
+-	**Back-end:** Elixir/Phoenix (more than 5 years) – PHP (1 year)
--	**Server-side:** Docker (2 years) – Kubernetes (1 year - CKAD)
+-	**Server-side:** Docker – Kubernetes (CKAD)
--	**Database and ORM:** Ecto with PostgreSQL (4 years) – Redis – Mnesia (Erlang runtime ETS)
+-	**Database and ORM:** Ecto with PostgreSQL – Redis – Mnesia (Erlang runtime ETS)
 -	**Soft skills:** Cross-functional collaboration and communication, management and leadership, teamwork spirit, Problem-solving.
 -	**Mobile:** Familiar with Swift (SwiftUI) - Familiar with React Native - Familiar with Progressive Web Apps (PWA)
 -	**Interests:** Domain-driven Design (DDD), Distributed System.